PrefectHQ/prefect/docs/core/concepts/results.md

 In Core, the return value is associated in-memory with the `Result` object attached to flow `State`s.
 For Cloud customers, the return value of a result handler's `write` method is also persisted in Prefect Cloud's database.

 ::: warning Handle your data carefully
+Using Result Handlers means that data will be persisted beyond the Prefect's Python process to a storage location, so it is worth taking some extra time to consider what data is safe to persist where.

 When running on Prefect Cloud, the return value of a Result Handler's `write` method is what is stored in the Cloud database.
-Though you may serialize your data during your result handler's execution, *only* `return` data that you feel is safe to persist in Prefect Cloud.
+Though you may serialize your data during your result handler's execution, *only* `return` data from Tasks that you feel is safe to persist in Prefect Cloud.
 :::

 ### How to specify a `ResultHandler`

-`ResultHandler`'s `read` and `write` methods will be called by Prefect only if you enable either checkpointing or caching.
+`ResultHandler`'s `read` and `write` methods will be called by Prefect only if you enable checkpointing.
 Once this configuration is set, there is a hierarchy to determining what `ResultHandler` to use for a given piece of data:

 1. First, users can set a global default in their Prefect user config; if you never mention or think about Result Handlers again, this is the handler that will always be used.
 1. Next, you can specify a Flow-level result handler at Flow-initialization using the `result_handler` keyword argument.
 Once again, if you never specify another result handler, this is the one that will be used for all your tasks in this particular Flow.